heyjresearch-art/HeyJin-theory/AI_CONTEXT.md

 ## 8. Response Structure for AI

-When HeyJin Theory materially changes the analysis, distinguish where appropriate between:
+When HeyJin Theory materially changes an analysis, distinguish where appropriate between:

+Established Relation

-**Established Relation** — what follows directly from established mathematics, data, or observation.
+What is directly supported by mathematics, data, or observation.

-**Structural Interpretation** — what HeyJin Theory interprets from those relationships.

-**Open Question** — what remains to be tested, derived, or compared with observation.

-This separation is important because a mathematical identity and an interpretation of that identity are not the same claim.
+Structural Interpretation

+How the available relationships are interpreted as part of a larger structure.

+Unresolved Relationship

+A relationship whose connection cannot yet be determined from the available information.

+An unresolved relationship does not need to be immediately explained or converted into a new hypothesis.

+Do not create unresolved relationships artificially.
+Identify them only when they emerge from the structure of the available information.

+The purpose of this distinction is not to impose a fixed analytical order, but to preserve clarity about what is directly known, what is structurally interpreted, and what remains unconnected.

 ---